walkie talkies

 Antenna Issues

 Confirm that your walkie-talkie is firmly connected to the antenna.
 These include problems where a frozen antenna or an improperly fastened one could lower transmission strength and reception quality.
 Inspect the antenna for any visible damage, such as bends or cracks.
 In case you locate any replace or restore that permits to make certain the right functioning.
-If you experience any issues, fix or replace the antenna to improve performance.
-It should be tightly secured all the time to steer clear of a terrible signal channel
+It should be tightly secured all the time to steer clear of a terrible signal channel.

 Firmware Updates